 Zucchini

-To help eliminate food waste, the more delicate items (mushrooms and zucchini) are consumed first with hardier vegetables (cabbage carrots etc.) that store longer are used later in the week.
+To help eliminate food waste, the more delicate items (mushrooms and zucchini) are consumed first with hardier vegetables (cabbage carrots etc.) that store longer, used later in the week.
 Also chopped fresh herbs are wonderful on soups, stews or freshly cooked vegetables.

 Obviously if I was not eating a Low Histamine food plan,

-I would add a lot more items to my list such as, walnuts, cashews, avocados, cherries, kiwi, pineapple, bananas tomatoes, and so much more!
-Also keep in mind my 30+ will be different (low histamine eating aside) from anyone else due preference, availability, food budget at this time, etc. As well as any medical condition that puts a limit on personal food choices.
+I would add a lot more items to my list such as, walnuts, cashews, avocados, cherries, kiwi, pineapple, bananas, tomatoes, and so much more!
+Also keep in mind my 30+ will be different (low histamine eating aside) from anyone else due to preference, availability, as well as the food budget at this time, etc. For many a medical condition may put a limit on personal food choices.
 And just like yours, my list may change from season to season.
+Or because I cam across a Farmer's Market and stocked up.
 But a variety of different foods is the easiest way we can all make our health a priority and a little easier to manage.
+Plus what a great time to try new foods.

 How about you?

-Are you willing to do a food inventory?
+Have you ever completed a food inventory?
 If so, what would your list include?

 #wholefoodingredients